-By the end of high school, I had decided that I wanted to work with birds, as I had spent the summer of my 15th year living in a quaint log cabin in Banff National Park and working on a bird survey of the Vermillion Pass area.
-So, it was off to university to become a biologist.
+By the end of high school, I had decided that I wanted to work with birds, after I had spent the summer of my 15th year living in a quaint log cabin in Banff National Park and working on a bird survey of the Vermillion Pass area.
+So it was off to university to become a biologist.

 I did my Undergraduate degree at the University of Alberta, where I started off in zoology but then transferred to geography because the lectures were more interesting and the courses more enticing.
 In zoology, we dissected cockroaches; in geography, we dissected the world.